-Tips: Bring cash because some half of these places I went to didn’t accept credit cards.
+Tips: Bring cash because half of these places I went to didn’t accept credit cards.
 Also the city buses we took accepts cash only.
-Wear comfortable shoes/sandlas because all the cities we went to had cobblestone side streets.
+Wear comfortable shoes/sandals because all the cities we went to had cobblestone side streets.

 Travel Cost Breakdown: